-From the architect.
+Text description provided by the architects.
 The plot is located at the interface between two very different urban logics: on one side, a modern district made up of wide public spaces and large-sized buildings, on the other, the historical town-centre consisting of smaller slate-roof buildings.
 One of the project’s challenges is to articulate the traditional city and the modern city scales, using both the organisation of its volumes and the layout of its functions.

 The Cité Internationale is an hybrid building, it brings together three different owners and four independent programmes: